Quantcast

 These lenses come in both soft and gas permeable materials and help the patient who needs correction for viewing both distance and near objects.

-These lenses are fit on patients with astigmatism.
+These lenses are ideal for patients with astigmatism.
 Custom toric lenses are available for those with significant amounts of astigmatism.

 These therapeutic lenses are fit on eyes with corneal disease or conditions which limit visual acuity in glasses.
 Some conditions include keratoconus, pellucid marginal degeneration, aphakia, or eyes that have had corneal transplants or other surgeries.